Ravenbat/News-Article-Web-Site/README.md

 - About page explaining the web application
 - On each article users can leave comments
 - Publisher certified users can publish articles
+- Publish form can now take images from storage